 11“…For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.
 12Then you will call on me and come and pray to me, and I will listen to you.
 13You will seek me and find me when you seek me with all your heart.”Jeremiah 29:11-13

 Here we see that the Lord Jesus Christ has given himself to us.
-This divine gift is, however, proportional to how much we faithfully yearn for his refreshment in the wake of our repentance.
+However, this divine gift is proportional to how much we faithfully yearn for his refreshment in the wake of our repentance.

 During the founding of the Christian Church, the apostle Peter clarifies this reality: